Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 ## Design

 #### Colours

-* A Sort red was chosen as a background to make the app stand out from the page and Python Colorama Model was installed in which some simple colours were chosen to make the app more visually appealing.
+* A Soft red was chosen as a background to make the app stand out from the page and Python Colorama Model was installed in which some simple colours were chosen to make the app more visually appealing.
 The colours in the game are supplied by the Python Colorama Model

-### Flowcharts
+## Flowcharts

 ![Flowchart](./assets/images/flowchart.png)<br>
- I created a flowchart to help me identify essential steps to give me a better viw of the project will look.
+ I created a flowchart to help me identify essential steps to give me a better viw of how the project will look.
 I created this using [Lucidchart](https://lucid.app/) Integration and are shown below.<br>

 ## Features